If you hear the term QDRO, you’ll know that you’re a full-fledged grown-up.

 — Employee stock ownership plans (known as ESOPs).

 Generally, a QDRO is created to make sure both parties in a couple get equal shares of money from the retirement benefits they’ve accumulated throughout their marriage.

-That said, sometimes in a contentious divorce, the court will designate half of the retirement assets to go toward alimony or child support if one member of the couple can’t fulfill his or her financial obligations (or isn’t attempting to.
+That said, sometimes in a contentious divorce, the court will designate half of the retirement assets to go toward alimony or child support if one member of the couple can’t fulfill their financial obligations or isn’t attempting to.
 But if that isn’t your case, and with any luck, you’ll each get half of the retirement benefits.

 How Much Does It Cost to Prepare a QDRO?

 It all depends on your retirement portfolio, assets and so on.
 Generally, a QDRO can run a few hundred dollars on the low side and into the low thousands, like $2,000, on the higher end.
 Frequently, your divorce attorney won’t actually prepare the QDRO; it will be done by an actuary or a company that specializes in putting together QDROs.
 But your divorce or family law attorney can put you in touch with a professional who does that work.

 Benefits of a QDRO

 There are a few reasons to consider creating a QDRO.
 They include: